enteraname74/SweetMusic/README.md

 You can also create playlists and manage them.

 Songs can be modified, added to the played queue or deleted from the app.
+Modifying a song without setting an album cover will let the app search for an album cover used in the app that matches the correct album.
+Modifying an album will modify all the songs inside it.

 <img title="" src="Screenshots/Screenshot_20230101-223825.png" alt="" data-align="center" width="293">
 <img title="" src="Screenshots/Screenshot_20230101-224217.png" alt="" data-align="center" width="293">